-From Wikipedia.
-Anita Louise Fremault was born on January 9, 1915 in New York City.
+Anita Louise (born January 9, 1915) was an American actress.
 She made her acting debut on Broadway at the age of six, and within a year was appearing regularly in Hollywood films.
-By her late teens she was being cast in leading and supporting roles in major productions, and was highly regarded for her delicate features and blonde hair.
-As her stature in Hollywood grew, she was named as a WAMPAS Baby Star, and was frequently described as one of cinema's most fashionable and stylish women.
-Her reputation was further enhanced by her role as Hollywood society hostess, with her parties attended by the elite of Hollywood, and widely and regularly reported in the news media.
-Among her film successes were Madame Du Barry (1934), A Midsummer Night's Dream (1935), The Story of Louis Pasteur (1935), Anthony Adverse (1936), Marie Antoinette (1938), The Sisters (1938), and The Little Princess (1939).
+By her late teens she was being cast in leading and supporting roles in major productions.
+As her stature in Hollywood grew, she was named as a WAMPAS Baby Star.
+Among her film successes were Madame Du Barry, A Midsummer Night's Dream, The Story of Louis Pasteur, Anthony Adverse, Marie Antoinette, The Sisters, and The Little Princess.
 By the 1940s, Louise was reduced to minor roles and acted very infrequently until the advent of television in the 1950s provided her with further opportunities.
-In middle age she played one of her most widely seen roles as the gentle mother, Nell McLaughlin, in the CBS television series My Friend Flicka from 1956–1957, with co-stars Johnny Washbrook, Gene Evans, and Frank Ferguson.
+In middle age she played one of her most widely seen roles as the gentle mother on My Friend Flicka.